YIZHE12/DataScienceMakeEasy/database_SQL/README.md

 Three main building block for a data model: Entity, Attribute and relationship (one to one, one to many or many to many).
 A entity is a table in the database, and attribute is a column.
 For example, book as an entity, may have attributes as book_id, book_title, etc.

+Rules for normalized tables:

+1. Every row has the same number of columns.

+2. There is a unique key and everything in a row says something about the key.

+3. Facts that don't relate to the key belong in different tables.

+4. Tables shouldn't imply relationships that don't exist.

 ## SQL (Structured Query Language)
 ### Basic SQL
 The five basic command of SQL CREATE, INSERT, SELECT, UPDATE and DELETE